APWLD Media Fellowship

 - Must be able to travel overseas as required.

-- Proficient in English and a language from Asia-Pacific region.
+- Proficient in English and a language from the Asia Pacific region.

 2018 Theme – Climate Justice